-There are several reasons why you might want to take a screenshot on your PC – to add something you found online to a school project, to share some issue you might be facing with tech support or perhaps, like me, you might need to take screenshots for work.
+There are several reasons why you might want to take a screenshot on your PC – to add something you found online to a school project, to share some issue you might be facing with tech support or perhaps, like me, you might need to take them for work.
 Screenshots can really come in handy for a wide variety of things and you might have already felt the need to take a screenshot on your system (which is probably why you’re here).
-So if you’ve caught yourself asking the question ‘How to take a screenshot on PC?’, then you’ve come to the right place.

 How to Take a Screenshot on PC